Should I Sell or Rent My House Out? Key Factors To Help You Decide

 You’ll weigh many factors in your “rent vs. sell” decision, but they all boil down to the same basic concept: how much you’ll earn by selling versus how long it will take you to make that same amount by renting the property.
 Once you have those numbers, you can decide if the monthly income is worth the potential hassle of renting out a house.

-To help determine those numbers, you can use the National Association of Residential Property Managers’ Rent vs. Sell calculator.
+To help determine those numbers, you can use the National Association of Residential Property Managers’ Rent vs. Sell Calculator.
 All it needs is some information on your mortgage, taxes, and desired rental rate to give you an insightful answer.

-Don’t forget about costs such as insurance and taxes.
+When deciding, don’t forget about costs such as insurance and taxes.
 Property taxes can be high depending on where you live.
 However, landlords can also deduct some of their operating costs from their taxable income each year, such as maintenance and repairs, insurance premiums, and mortgage interest.

 “When deciding whether to sell your home or rent it out, start with what your goals are, what you would do with the proceeds if sold, and what you will do to manage the house if you rent, and then proceed accordingly,” suggests Kurzner.